 Spain's current generation of two- and three-star chefs came of age during a period when the country's cooking was arguably the most discussed in the world, shaped by the methodology coming out of elBulli and the Basque diaspora.
 The chefs who built careers outside the major cities during that period faced a structural challenge: they had to develop a national profile from addresses that lacked the gravitational pull of San Sebastián or Barcelona.
 Yárnoz, working from a roadside stone mansion in Navarra, belongs to that group.

-The two Michelin stars the restaurant holds as of 2025, combined with a La Liste score of 77 points in 2026 and Star Wine List recognition at the leading position in both 2025 and 2026, indicate a level of accumulated credential that places the kitchen well above a regional curiosity.
+The restaurant's two Michelin stars and repeated Star Wine List recognition indicate a level of credential that places the kitchen well above a regional curiosity.
 The wine program's repeated first-place recognition from Star Wine List is worth reading carefully: at this price tier (€€€€), the beverage offering is part of the total argument a restaurant makes, not an afterthought.
 Creative destination kitchens at a comparable level in Europe, such as Alléno Paris au Pavillon Ledoyen or Enrico Bartolini in Milan, invest similarly in their cellars because the audience expects coherence between the plate and the glass.

 Getting There and Planning the Visit